Section A: Begin here...

 again later as well.

-- Txt/email MikeL with the KWA name you were given, he needs it to
+- Txt/email MikeL with the KWA name you were given, and the "key"

 Go to: http://www.PerennialVintners.com/weatherstation/pmi.php